torjc01/docker-ojs/README.md

 but this will be significantly slower than the volume method.

-Last but not least, those storage folders need to exist with the right permissions before you run your docker-compose or it will fail.
+Last but not least, those storage folders need to exist with the right permissions before you run your `docker compose` command or it will fail.

 To be sure your volumes have the right permissions, you can run those commands: